Protect yourself and your family

-- Be prepared for aftershocks which are normal following an earthquake.
+- Be prepared for aftershocks, which are normal following an earthquake.

-- Check utility lines and appliances for damage.
+- Examine utility lines and appliances for damage.
 If you smell gas, open the windows and turn off the main gas valve.
 Do not turn on electric lights or appliances until the gas has dissipated.
 They can cause sparks that might ignite the gas.

 - Check to see that sewage lines are intact and working before flushing toilets.